-The directors of Clover Corporation Limited declare that in their opinion:
+The Directors of Clover Corporation Limited declare that in their opinion:

-- (a) the financial statements and notes of the consolidated entity are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the consolidated entity's financial position as at 31 July 2014 and of its performance for the period ended on that date; and - (ii) complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; - (b) the financial statements and notes also comply with International Financial Reporting Standards as disclosed in note 1; and - (c) there are reasonable grounds to believe that the consolidated entity will be able to pay its debts as and when they become due and payable. - (d) this declaration has been made after receiving the declarations required to be made to the directors in accordance with section 295A of the Corporations Act 2001 for the financial period ending 31 July 2014.
+- a. the financial statements and notes of the consolidated entity are in accordance with the Corporations Act 2001, including: - i. giving a true and fair view of the consolidated entity's financial position as at 31 July 2015 and of its performance for the period ended on that date; and - ii. complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; - b. the financial statements and notes also comply with International Financial Reporting Standards as disclosed in note 1; and - c. there are reasonable grounds to believe that the consolidated entity will be able to pay its debts as and when they become due and payable. - d. this declaration has been made after receiving the declarations required to be made to the directors in accordance with section 295A of the Corporations Act 2001 for the financial year ending 31 July 2015.